-In 2003, we adopted a Code of Business Conduct and Ethics that applies to all employees, directors and officers, including our Chief Executive Officer, Chief Financial Officer and principal accounting officer/controller.
+We have a Code of Business Conduct and Ethics that applies to all employees, directors and officers, including our Chief Executive Officer, Chief Financial Officer and principal accounting officer/controller.
+The Code has been adopted by our Board.
+During January 2007, we updated the Code to make certain clarification changes and technical amendments and to improve its ease of use.
+These updates apply to all of our employees, directors and officers.

 All of our employees, directors and officers are required to submit an acknowledgement that they have received and read a copy of the Code and understand their obligations to comply with the principles and policies outlined in it.
-In 2005, in an effort to further promote a culture of ethical business conduct through the corporation, we launched a mandatory online training course related to the Code.
-The corporate governance committee also receives an annual report regarding the Code and our ethics hotline from our General Counsel.
-No material violations were reported in 2005.
-Also, no waivers under the Code were sought by or granted to our directors or executive officers in 2005.
-A copy of the Code is available on our website at www.sec.gov.
+In an effort to further promote a culture of ethical business conduct through the corporation, we require most of our employees to complete an online training course related to the Code.
+The Corporate Governance Committee also receives an annual report regarding the Code and our ethics hotline from our General Counsel.
+No material violations were reported in 2006.
+Also, no waivers under the Code were sought by or granted to our directors or executive officers in 2006.